Emilio Pagan gains footing as Twins closer, or whatever they are calling his role

 Pagan respects that opinion, he says, though when you're standing on the mound protecting a one-run lead, everything is magnified.
 "I understand why the numbers might say that it's just another inning, but you see all the time [that] pitchers who haven't pitched the ninth react a little bit different," said Pagan, who saved 20 games, albeit in 29 opportunities, with the Rays in 2019.
 "It's hard to put into words, the feeling that this is it.
 They're down to one chance and they're going to scratch and claw and do whatever, do a little bit more, and you can feel it in the at-bats."

-That's when he wants the ball, and even with his gruesome Tiger meltdowns, he's been an above-average closer.
-His fastball, which he uses roughly half the time, averages 95 mph and can hit 97, and has produced a .139 batting average.
+That's when he wants the ball, and even with his gruesome Tigers meltdowns, he has been an above-average closer.
+His fastball, which he uses roughly half the time, averages 95 miles per hour and can hit 97, and has produced a .139 batting average.
 His cutter is more problematic, and has been punished at a .333 clip and .630 slugging percentage, so he's trying to minimize it.

 Walks were a problem in April, but he has issued only two since May 13.
-He's allowed five home runs, but only one other earned run besides those five; keeping the ball in the park is obviously a priority.
+He's given up five home runs, but only one other earned run besides those five; keeping the ball in the park is obviously a priority.
 His 2.45 ERA is just off his career best.

 "Emilio's a really good pitcher," Baldelli said.
 "No matter what the inning, there's some comfort knowing he's an option."

 As the successor to (and trade partner of) All-Star closer Taylor Rogers and a teammate of 103-mph-throwing Jhoan Duran, Pagan knows he's not the fans' choice for the job.
-Plenty of Twins fans are critical of the trade, and even more want Duran, who's never before been a relief pitcher, to take over the job.
+Plenty of Twins fans are critical of the trade, and even more want Duran, who's never before been a relief pitcher, to take over.

 "I'm a fan of [Duran] just like anyone.
 When he gets in the game, I get really excited," Pagan said.
 "Duran is going to finish his career with a lot of saves.
 Whether that happens now or later, somewhere in between, he's incredible."